aneoconsulting/ArmoniK/infrastructure/quick-deploy/localhost/README.md

 ## Kubernetes namespace

-First, you create a Kubernetes namespace for ArmoniK with the name set in the environment variable`ARMONIK_KUBERNETES_NAMESPACE`:
+You create a Kubernetes namespace for ArmoniK with the name set in the environment variable`ARMONIK_KUBERNETES_NAMESPACE`:

 ```bash